cloudspokes/tc-leaderboard/README.md

     curl -v -X POST -d handle=jeffdonthemic -d score=80 -d pic=http://community.topcoder.com/i/m/jeffdonthemic.jpeg -d apikey=[API-KEY] http://tc-leaderboard.herokuapp.com/demo

 There is also an HTML form you can use to add/update scores.
 Change the name to your leaderboard, of course, but [here is the sample form](http://tc-leaderboard.herokuapp.com/demo/form) for the demo leaderboard.

+To remove a member from a leaderboard, simply update their score with -1.